coldshower/blog/_posts/writing/2018-05-03-writing_honestly.md

 A person can see a sunset everyday, but still be moved by another person's description of a sunset.

-Of course, take this advice with a single grain of salt.
+Take this advice with a single grain of salt.
 This applies much more to free writing than a business email.
-But I think if applied in the right context, you will impress yourself with just how much more immersive your writing becomes.
+But I think if you applied it in the right context, you will impress yourself with just how much more immersive your writing becomes.